 Alaska Legal Services Corporation provides free legal services to eligible clients determined by income eligibility and case eligibility.
-Alaskans over the age of 60 are usually provided aid regardless of income.
-A priority is placed on helping seniors in social or economic need.
+Alaskans over the age of 60 are exempt from financial eligibility guidelines, however priority is given to those seniors with greatest social or economic need.

 There are a number of factors considered when we make a decision about income eligibility.
 Generally, you will be eligible if your income does not exceed 125% of the Federal Poverty Income Guidelines for Alaska.
 Depending on your situation, you might be eligible to receive services even if your income is higher than these guidelines: